foxharp/vislock/README.md

 Check and change them as needed.

 vislock needs to work with your PAM configuration.
-If you have a restrictive PAM fallback config file `/etc/pam.d/other`, then you need to create a suitable PAM config file for vislock named `/etc/pam.d/vislock`.
+If you have a restrictive PAM fallback config file in `/etc/pam.d/other`, then you need to create a suitable PAM config for vislock named, `/etc/pam.d/vislock`.
 The sample `vislock.pam` may help.

 Usage